KlapkovGV/ann/rnns and gan/readme.md

 2. Sequential Data is not IID

-Sequential data - like textm speech, or stock prices - breaks the independence rule.
+Sequential data - like text, speech, or stock prices - breaks the independence rule.
+- in a sequence, the past predicts the future (strong correlation).
+For example, if it is 30°C right now (x^{(t-1)}), it is highly likely to be around 30°C in one minute (x^{(t)}).
+The data points are linked;